-But similar to show shoveling, just because a certain task proves more challenging, it doesn’t mean people can’t remain independent in their homes.
+But similar to show shoveling, just because a certain task proves more challenging, doesn’t mean people can’t remain independent in their homes.
 They can be interdependent (and stay in their home longer) if they seek help with the necessary bill paying and checkbook balancing.

 - Professionals can be brought in to reduce the risk of falls by identifying problem areas and remove clutter and area rugs, add grab bars and railings, as well as enhance lighting throughout the home.

 - Aging individuals can also ask family or hire others to help them with sorting and distributing their daily medications to prevent harmful errors.